 <EditText android:layout_width="215dp" android:layout_height="47dp" android:inputType="textPersonName" android:text="Katarzyna" android:ems="10" android:id="@+id/nameEt" app:layout_constraintLeft_toRightOf="@+id/nameTv" android:layout_marginLeft="16dp" android:layout_marginStart="16dp" app:layout_constraintBaseline_toBaselineOf="@+id/nameTv" />

 Another novelty is the segment allowing to easily define size and margins of a view.
-The segment enables smooth switching between sizes any_size, wrap_content and self-defined elements.
+The segment enables smooth switching between sizes any_size, wrap_content, and self-defined elements.

 Unfortunately, as it turns out, not everything works as planned.
 The editor itself can sometimes make a mess of our views in a preview, which makes the layout not transparent.
-It may also be hard to create a view using only the editor, without creating an .xml file on our own.
+It may also be hard to create a view using only the editor, without creating a .xml file on our own.
 Worse, when trying to create a simple layout with a few dependencies, we failed to achieve the desired effect.
 It seems that there is still some work to do to make using ConstraintLayout really efficient.